 Garry Conille, Haiti's new prime minister, hospitalized

-Haiti's newly selected prime minister, Garry Conille, was hospitalized late Saturday in the capital of Port-au-Prince just days after arriving in the country, an official told The Associated Press.
+Haiti's newly selected prime minister, Garry Conille, was hospitalized late Saturday in the capital of Port-au-Prince just days after arriving in the country, his office announced.

 It wasn't immediately known why Conille was hospitalized.

-Louis Gérald Gilles, a member of the transitional presidential council that recently chose Conille as leader of the troubled Caribbean country, said he was en route to the hospital and did not have further information.
+In a statement posted to social media Saturday night, the prime minister's office said that Conille was taken to a hospital Saturday afternoon after feeling unwell following a week of "intense activities," describing him as being in stable condition.

-A spokesman for Conille did not immediately return a message for comment.
+Louis Gérald Gilles, a member of the transitional presidential council that recently chose Conille as leader of the troubled Caribbean country, told the Associated Press he was at the hospital, but did not have further information.

 AP journalists observed high-ranking officials entering the hospital, including Frantz Elbé, director of Haiti's National Police.
 Also present was Bruno Maes, UNICEF's representative in Haiti.
 They both declined comment.